Shift Planning: 6 Steps to Plan Shifts Like a Pro

 But don’t forget: labor costs are almost always going to be your biggest expense—20%-35% of gross sales—and shift planning is in direct control of much of those costs.
 You can’t afford to get it wrong.
 Shift planning has moved beyond paper charts and spreadsheets.

-When I Work is a tool that’s going to save you serious time and will reduce labor costs by helping you adjust quickly to changing customer demand, even as you make your employees happy with better scheduling.
+When I Work is a tool that will save you serious time and reduce labor costs by helping you adjust quickly to changing customer demand, even as you make your employees happy with better scheduling.

 How does our shift planning app do this?